airbr/airbr/README.md

 I have a law degree from Otago University, Dunedin, New Zealand and did a Web Development Immersive bootcamp with General Assembly in 2016.

-The best way to find out all about me is at [my minimalist personal website](https://morganwebdev.com) and my [About section on my developer blog](https://www.morganwebdev.org/about/)
+The best way to find out all about me are links at [my website](https://morganwebdev.com) and my [developer blog](https://www.morganwebdev.org/)

 I also have a [Glitch](https://glitch.com/@airbr) and a [Replit](https://replit.com/@airbr)